Partnering For Change

 What is Partnering for Change (P4C)?

-2. Build capacity of educators and parents to understand and manage children’s needs
+- Build capacity of educators and families to understand and manage children’s needs

-3. Improve children's ability to participate in school and at home
+- Improve children's ability to participate successfully in school and home environments, and

-4. Facilitate self and family management to prevent secondary consequences
+- Facilitate self and family management in order to prevent secondary disability.

 The P4C Model